AppPorter/AppPorter/README.md

 - [ ] Complete new features
 - [ ] Replace Powershell commands
 - [ ] Optimize UI for some languages
-- [ ] x-scrollbar of zip preview panel